bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 ### Update a connection

-When you update a connection, use the same connection fields as [Create a connection](#create-a-connection).
+To update a connection, send a request to the [Update a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/updateacarrierconnection) endpoint.
+Use the same connection fields as [Create a connection](#create-a-connection).

 <!--
 type: tab